terenceluk/AzureSiteRecovery/README.md

 Universal-ASRTestFailover.ps1 - Script that performs the following:
 1. Prompts user to log into Azure with Connect-AzAccount
 2. Lists the subscriptions available and prompts user to select the one with Recovery Services Vault
-3. Prompts to ask whether any VNet peerings need to be removed and removes them
-4. Prompts to ask whether VMs need to be shutdown and shuts them down
-5. Lists the Recovery Services Vaults available and prompts the user to select the Recovery Services Vault
+3. Lists the Recovery Services Vaults available and prompts the user to select the Recovery Services Vault
-6. Lists the Recovery Plans in the Recovery Services Vault and prompts the user to select the Recovery Plan to recover
+4. Lists the Recovery Plans in the Recovery Services Vault and prompts the user to select the Recovery Plan to recover
-7. Lists the available VNets for the Recovery Plan and prompts the user to select the VNet for the Test Failover
+5. Lists the available VNets for the Recovery Plan and prompts the user to select the VNet for the Test Failover
-8. Starts failover of recovery plan
+6. Starts failover of recovery plan
-9. Wait until failover is complete
+7. Wait until failover is complete
-10. Prompts user if more Recovery Plans should be repeated
+8. Prompts user if more Recovery Plans should be repeated
-11. Repeats step #6 if step #10 is yes
+9. Repeats step #6 if step #10 is yes
-12. Prompts user to test failed over servers and proceed to cleanup when ready
+10. Prompts user to test failed over servers and proceed to cleanup when ready
-13. Proceed to clean up executed Recovery Plans
+11. Proceed to clean up executed Recovery Plans
-14. Recreate the deleted VNet
-15. Restart the shutdown VMs